unosquare/passcore/README.md

   - Find the `LanguageCode` entry and enter [one of the options listed here](https://developers.google.com/recaptcha/docs/language).
 By default this is set to `en`
 - To enable/disable the password meter
   - Find the `ShowPasswordMeter` entry and set it to `true` or `false` (without quotes)
+- To enable enable/disable the password generator
+  - Find the `UsePasswordGeneration` entry and set it to `true` or `false` (without quotes)
+  - Find the `PasswordEntropy` entry and set it to a numeric value (without quotes) to set the entropy of the generated password
+- To enable server-side password entropy meter
+  - Find the `MinimumScore` entry and set it to a numeric value (without quotes) between 1 and 4, where 1 is a bit secure and 4 is the most secure.
+Set to 0, for deactivate the validation.
 - To enable restricted group checking
   1. Find the `RestrictedADGroups` entry and add any groups that are sensitive.
 Accounts in these groups (directly or inherited) will not be able to change their password.
 - Find the `DefaultDomain` entry and set it to your default Active Directory domain.
 This should eliminate confusion about using e-mail domains / internal domain names. **NOTE:** if you are using a subdomain, and you have errors, please try using your top-level domain.